mui/material-ui/docs/data/material/components/text-fields/text-fields.md

 ### Visible on shrink

-Use the `sx` prop to control the suffix's opacity based on the shrink attribute.
-The suffix will be visible when the label is shrunk.
+By customizing the suffix's opacity based on the shrink attribute, the suffix is visible when the label is shrunk.

 {{"demo": "InputSuffixShrink.js"}}